trcoats/winona-it-todo-list/README.md

-To Do List demo application built with .NET 9, React w/ Typescript, and Tailwind CSS.
+To Do List demo application built with .NET 9, React w/ Typescript, and Bootstrap.

 To Run:
 1. Clone repository.